industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 ### Forking the DESDEO repository

-A fork is a copy of a repository that we manage and that is a completely separeate entity from the original repository, often referred to as the _upstream_.
+A fork is a copy of a repository that we manage and that is a completely separate entity from the original repository, which is often referred to as the _upstream_.
 Forking a repository allows us to freely experiment with changes without affecting the original project.